 The Okefenokee Swamp is contained by Trail Ridge on it’s eastern side.
 This narrow geological formation (1-2 km wide) runs about 160km from Georgia into Florida.
 In several places along Trail Ridge, there are formations of heavy mineral sands (HMS).
 HMS are sources of various minerals, including titanium, in the form of titanium dioxide (TiO2).

 Due to the presence of HMS, Trail Ridge is a target for mining operations and Trail Ridge, not near the Okefenokee swamp, has been / is being mined.

 Twin Pines Mining Company has proposed to mine Trail Ridge, the ridge of land adjacent to the Okefenokee Swamp and Okefenokee National Wildlife Refuge.
-Mining Trail Ridge will lower the water level in the Okefenokee Swamp, which will release heavy metals into the surrounding water supply, create a fire hazard, and endanger the overall ecosystem.
+Mining along Trail Ridge will destroy habitat, release heavy metals into the surrounding water supply, create a fire hazard, and endanger the overall ecosystem.
 The mining company counters that they will create valuable jobs and not harm the swamp.